 A Tribute to Life and Music of Gordon Lightfoot

 Lightfoot is one of Canada’s most iconic and legendary singer-songwriters.
-In the 1970s, it over 80% of Canadian households had at least one Gordon Lightfoot album in their collections!
+In the 1970s, over 80% of Canadian households had at least one Gordon Lightfoot album in their collections!

 With a list of familiar classic masterpieces such as “Sundown” “Bitter Green” “The Wreck of the Edmond Fitzgerald” etc…that could encompass several sets of music, it is not hard to put together a set of amazing music by this artist.